da-cali/linux-x1-tablet/README.md

   ```
   cd linux-stable
   ```
-3. Checkout the version of the kernel you wish to target (replacing "x.y" with your target version):
+3. Checkout the version of the kernel you wish to target (replacing "x.y.z" with your target version, for example: "git checkout v5.0.10"):
   ```
-  git checkout v4.x.y
+  git checkout vx.y.z
   ```
 4. Apply the kernel patch:
   ```